EK76/SensorDevice/README.md

 WantedBy=multi-user.target
 ```

-My mysql password  /etc/controldevice/controldevice.conf file.
+My mysql password is found in the /etc/controldevice/controldevice.conf file.
 You should always consider to hide sensative information, for example password.
 On way to achieve this is to use environment variables, as I have done.

 To use this sensoradevice service without sudo password from Visual Studio C# project, I created a simple bash script, camerarestart.sh
 ```
-sudo systemctl restart cameradevice
+sudo systemctl restart sensordevice
 ```
 As the next step I put this line at bottom of /etc/sudoers file with the help of sudo visudo.
 ```
 sensoruser ALL=(ALL) NOPASSWD: /home/sensoruser/Sensordevice/sensorrestart.sh
 ```
-The same procedure is also done if you wan't to shutdown the device from Visual Studio C# project, then you can create a bashscript camerashutdown.sh
+The same procedure is also done if you wan't to shutdown the device from Visual Studio C# project, then you can create a bashscript sensorshutdown.sh
 ```
 sudo shutdown now
 ```